Florida Sex Offense Defense Attorney

 Penalties And Other Consequences Of Being Convicted Of A Sex Offense

 The penalties for a sex offense conviction can be extremely serious and have life-altering consequences.
 Prison is only one potential consequence.
 A conviction can also result in strict sex offender probation, significant fines, loss of the right to vote or own a weapon, being shunned by society and loss of parental rights.
 Additionally, you may be required to register as a sex offender or sexual predator for the rest of your life.
 Information from the sex offender registry is made public, which increases your chances of having your reputation ruined for life.
 Florida’s sex offender and sexual predator registration requirements are extremely complex, and failure to comply with them can result in both a violation of probation and a new felony charge, which can then lead to an additional prison sentence.

 Additionally, if you are convicted of a sexual offense that is considered violent, Florida’s Jimmy Ryce law may subject you to involuntary civil commitment in an institution for an indefinite period of time after you serve any criminal sentence imposed by the court.
 However, many defenses are available to those who are charged with sex offenses.
 Contacting an attorney who is experienced in sex offense defense as soon as possible allows evidence to be evaluated and witnesses to be questioned early, providing the best opportunity for a successful defense.
 A successful defense is the only way to avoid the harsh penalties and other consequences that can result from a sex offense conviction.
 As aggressive and experienced criminal defense attorneys, we will help you obtain the best results under the particular law and facts of your case and may be able to get your charges reduced or even dismissed.

-If you or someone you know has been accused of a sex offense, contact Escobar & Associates for a free consultation to learn more about your rights and defenses.
+If you or someone you know has been accused of a sex offense, contact Escobar, Michaels & Associates for a free consultation to learn more about your rights and defenses.